 Main advantages of this approach:

-- You don’t need to store any data about the user on his phone;
+- You do not need to store any data about the user on his phone;

-- You don’t need to develop your backend side with user-related data - keep everything in one place;
+- You do not need to develop your backend side with user-related data - keep everything in one place;

 - Properties are shared across all user devices.

-Public properties, in opposite to Private ones, are visible for other users in
+Public properties, in opposite to Private ones, are visible to other users in

 PublicUser entity.
-So, if you’re logged in as User1, you can get Public properties of User2, but can not get Private.
-Also, you can only change properties(private or public) of current authenticated user.
+So, if you are logged in as User1, you can get Public properties of User2, but can not get Private.
+Also, you can only change properties(private or public) of the current authenticated user.